 Other Allergens in the American Eskimo Dog:

-Now when the culprit has made its way in your Eskie’s hair, it doesn’t matter how you come in contact with the allergic protein.
-You can interact with this allergy-causing protein while cuddling with your furry directly.
+Now, when the culprit has made its way into your Eskie’s hair, it doesn’t matter how you come in contact with the allergic protein.
+You can interact with this allergy-causing protein directly while cuddling with your furry.

 The other contact paths can be while grooming your dog, petting, or cleaning the dead hair.